bodzhang/openenclave/docs/DesignDocs/SGX_0-base_Enclave.md

 `libsgx_enclave_common.so` of the Intel SGX SW stack.

-In `_enclave_create_fixed_base(...)`, the implementation attempts to reserve the virtual memory at the requested `start_addr` and set `secs.base` as the requested value of 0.
+In `_enclave_create_fixed_base(...)`, the implementation attempts to reserve the virtual memory at the requested `start_addr` and set `SECS.BASEADDR` as the requested value of 0.
 If the operations are successful, the returned enclave start address should match the requested `start_addr`.

-With `secs.base` as zero, and the enclave start address not matching secs.base, the enclave EPC page virtual address offset used in `EADD` instruction should be calculated based on secs.base.
+With `SECS.BASEADDR` as zero, and the enclave start address not matching `SECS.BASEADDR`, the enclave EPC page virtual address offset used in `EADD` instruction should be calculated based on `SECS.BASEADDR`.
 The offset calculation for `EADD` instruction is handled in the `libsgx_enclave_common.so` layer or the SGX driver layer.
 In the OE SDK, only `oe_sgx_measure_load_enclave_data(...)` call flow used during enclave signing needs to be adjusted to address the offset calculation.
+In the SGX `TCS` page, several fields are defined as offset value from `SECS.BASEADDR`.
+OE SDK's `_add_control_pages(...)` function needs to take into account that 0-base enclave's `SECS.BASEADDR` is 0, not `start_addr`, when filling in the SGX `TCS` page.

 ## Authors